anojht/ar-cutpaste/README.md

 ### 1 - Setup the external salience object detection service

-- Follow instruction for the repo here:
+- Follow instruction for the repo here: [BASNet-HTTP wrapper](https://github.com/anojht/basnet-http)

 #### Set up your own model service (requires a CUDA GPU)

-- As mentioned above, for the time being, you must deploy the BASNet model (Qin & al, CVPR 2019) as an external HTTP service using this [BASNet-HTTP wrapper](https://github.com/cyrildiagne/basnet-http) (requires a CUDA GPU)
+- As mentioned above, for the time being, you must run the BASNet model (Qin & al, CVPR 2019) as an external HTTP service (requires a CUDA GPU)

-- You will need the deployed service URL to configure the local server
+- You will need the running service URL to configure the local server

-- Make sure to configure a different port if you're running BASNet on the same computer as the local service
+- Make sure to check the port configuration if you're running BASNet on the same computer as the local service

-### 3 - Configure and run the local server
+### 2 - Configure and run the local server

 ## Setup